hypervel/hypervel.org/docs/docs/artisan.md

 ### Tinker (REPL)

-Laravel Hyperf Tinker is a powerful REPL for the Laravel Hyperf framework.
+Hypervel Tinker is a powerful REPL for the Hypervel framework.
 Powered by the [PsySH](https://github.com/bobthecow/psysh) package.

 #### Installation

-All Laravel Hyperf applications include Tinker by default.
+All Hypervel applications include Tinker by default.
 However, you may install Tinker using Composer if you have previously removed it from your application:

 ```shell:no-line-numbers
 composer require friendsofhyperf/tinker